CeetronSolutions/setup-buildcache-action/README.md

 When making changes to this action:

-1. Run local tests: `./test-local.sh`
-2. Create a pull request
+1. Create a pull request
-3. Ensure all automated tests pass
+2. Ensure all automated tests pass
-4. Test manually if needed
+3. Test manually if needed using the manual test workflow above

 ## License